Tenants Rent and Charges Review 2025

-In February, we sent you a letter confirming your new rent starting from April 2025, along with any service charges you need to pay.
+In February, we sent you a letter confirming your new rent starting from April 2025, along with any service or personal charges you need to pay.

 Freehold, Leasehold, Share Owners customers 2025 Rent Review Guidance